anicolaspp/HxFactory/README.md

 command.execute();
 ```
-Uing HxFactory we can reduce this to the following statement
+Using HxFactory we can reduce this to the following statement

 ```java
 val command = Command.create(